 Returning users: For the same reason as pages per session, if your visitors aren’t returning then you’re either not providing relevant and useful content or you’re reaching the wrong audience.
 You’re getting clicks to your site, make sure you’re delivering on what visitors are craving so you become the authority they’re looking for.

 Page load speed score: This is important to Google.
 They want to deliver quality.
 Your site needs to display quickly and appropriately.
-Check your speed score monthly with HubSpot’s free marketing grader.
+Check your speed score monthly with Stream Creative's free Website Grader.

 Mobile bounce rate: Over 50% of web traffic coming from mobile devices.
 Make sure your pages load quickly and you're giving your visitors all the information they came for.
 Then, keep an eye on your mobile bounce rate to make sure you're not missing out on potential business.

 Conversions: One of the most valuable SEO metrics.
 Increased conversions means your SEO strategy is working!
 You’re finding high quality visitors and delivering the right content that successfully encouraged them to take a next step.